 Through these schemes the children are taught the basis of the Catholic Faith, spirituality, morality and social issues which are constantly related to their own life experiences.
 Children are helped to come to a fuller knowledge and love of God which will develop into mature Christian living.
-On Holy Days of Obligation and at the beginning and end of each term, we celebrate the Eucharist as a School.
-Each week Fr Brian celebrates Mass in a Key Stage 2 class.
-Year Three children are prepared for the Sacraments of Reconciliation and the Eucharist within the parish.
+On Holy Days of Obligation and at the beginning and throughout each term, we celebrate the Eucharist in School.
+Fr Stephen visits school to say mass and takes time to visit the children in their classes.

 Other faiths are taught in keeping with Diocesan requirements.

 There are weekly school assemblies and liturgies, when groups of pupils take it in turn to lead the rest of the School in prayer and reflection.
 The pupils are fully involved in the preparation of both Mass and Liturgy.
 Each day pupils pray together as a class.